Tomb Raider: The Angel of Darkness: Legacy

 In 2010, GameTrailers placed the game 5th in their "Top 10 Worst Sequels" list.
 The Angel of Darkness caused multiple problems for the Tomb Raider franchise.
 Paramount Pictures faulted The Cradle of Life's lacklustre box office performance on the poor critical reception the video game received from reviewers and fans.
 Shortly after the game's release, Jeremy Heath-Smith, managing director at Core Design and development director at Eidos Interactive, would leave both companies with immediate effect, and plans for a sequel called The Lost Dominion, part of a proposed trilogy created using the game's engine, were scrapped.

-Top Cow Productions, publishers of the Tomb Raider comic series, partnered with Eidos to adapt the storyline of Angel of Darkness beginning with issue #32 in July 2003.
-The events of Angel of Darkness were later adapted into Tomb Raider: The Action Adventure, an interactive DVD released in 2006 by Bright Entertainment.
+Top Cow Productions, publishers of the Tomb Raider comic series, partnered with Eidos to adapt the storyline of Angel of Darkness across issues 32, 33 and 34 between July 30 and October 29, 2003.
+The events of Angel of Darkness were later adapted into Lara Croft Tomb Raider: The Action Adventure, an interactive DVD.
+Developed by Little Worlds Studio in France, it was released on 8 November 2006 by Bright Entertainment.

 Following the poor performance of both the game and the second film, Eidos transferred the production of the next Tomb Raider game from Core Design to another Eidos subsidiary, Crystal Dynamics, noted as the developers of the Legacy of Kain series.
 Core Design would never release another Tomb Raider title.
 The studio remained attached to the franchise until 2006, when a remake of the original game for the PSP entitled 10th Anniversary was cancelled, and Core Design sold to Rebellion Developments and renamed to Rebellion Derby.
 The studio was ultimately shut down in 2010.

-In later years, The Angel of Darkness has become noted for using or experimenting with multiple gameplay features that later became commonplace, such as the RPG elements, stamina meter and mixing atmospheric features from different video game genres.
+In later years, The Angel of Darkness was noted for using or experimenting with multiple gameplay features that later became commonplace, such as the RPG elements, stamina meter and mixing atmospheric features from different video game genres.
 In 2021, an unofficial fan remake, titled The Angel of Darkness 1.5, was revealed to be in development as a revamped collaboration between developer Julian Guba and character model creator Konrad Majewski with the Unreal Engine 4.

-A devlog posted on YouTube by Guba revealed the development progress and featured gameplay, a new model for Lara Croft which took Majewski approximately six months to create, and plans for the future regarding the designs they will implement or revamp.
+The Angel of Darkness was re-released as part of Tomb Raider IV–VI Remastered, a high-definition remaster for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Released on 14 February 2025, it is being developed and published by Aspyr in partnership with Crystal Dynamics.
+The remaster includes options for new control schemes, and revamped graphics.
+The remastered version restores cut dialogue and some gameplay mechanics related to Lara and Kurtis.